Game drive in South Africa's Eastern Cape.

 3hrs

-Wake to the sounds of the bush as the reserve stirs with life and begin the day with an early guided bush walk, where your ranger will help you interpret the finer details of the veld - animal tracks, bird calls, plant uses and the subtle signs often missed from a vehicle.
+Wake to the sounds of the bush as the reserve stirs with life and begin the day with an early guided bush walk, where your ranger will help you interpret the finer details of the veld – animal tracks, bird calls, plant uses and the subtle signs often missed from a vehicle.
 After the walk, return to camp for a leisurely breakfast, then enjoy the late morning at your own pace.
-Relax on your private deck, take a refreshing swim, or simply watch the shifting light across the landscape as wildlife occasionally wanders by.
-In the afternoon, head out on another open-vehicle game drive - a definite highlight of any stay at Amakhala.
+Relax on your private deck, take a cool swim, or simply watch the shifting light across the landscape as wildlife occasionally wanders by.
+In the afternoon, head out on another open-vehicle game drive – a definite highlight of any stay at Amakhala.
 As the heat of the day fades, animals become more active.
-Your expert guide will lead you through a variety of landscapes, open plains, riverine thickets, cliffs and dune forests, in search of the reserve’s impressive diversity of wildlife, including the Big Five (lion, elephant, rhino, buffalo and leopard), as well as cheetah, hippo, giraffe, zebra and numerous antelope.
+Your expert guide will lead you through a variety of landscapes, open plains, riverine thickets, cliffs and dune forests, in search of the reserve’s impressive diversity of wildlife, including lion, elephant, rhino, buffalo and leopard, as well as cheetah, hippo, giraffe, zebra and numerous antelope.
 Return to camp for a farewell dinner under the stars, shared around the fire.

 Day 11